 Date of practice.
 Enter using the following format: ##/##/##

-Grade level of passage used
+Grade level of passage used.
+In some cases, it is most useful to note an “N” for Narrative text and an “E” for Expository text.
+As you make decisions based on each student’s data, the type of text (in the reading strategies) may provide additional information about progress.

-Self-Questioning worksheet score (80% mastery and additional requirements are on page 55 of the Self-Questioning manual)
+Strategy score (mastery and additional requirements are in the manuals.)

-Self-Questioning quiz score (80% mastery, on page 56 of the Self-Questioning manual)
+Comprehension or other quiz.

 This tab also provides a place to enter the date of the first controlled practice and the final controlled practice and will calculate the number of days a student was in this stage of instruction.